Agricultural production - livestock and meat

 Bovine and pig livestock statistics are produced twice a year, with reference to a given day in May/June and a given day in November/December.
 Those EU Member States whose bovine animal populations are below 1.5 million head or whose pig populations are below 3.0 million head may produce these statistics only once a year, with reference to a given day in November/December.
 The November/December results are available for all EU Member States and are used in this article.

 Sheep livestock statistics are only produced once a year, with reference to a given day in November/December, by those EU Member States whose sheep populations are 500 000 head or above; the same criteria and thresholds apply for statistics on goat populations.

 Agricultural price statistics

-EU agricultural price statistics (APS) are based on voluntary agreements between Eurostat and the Member States.
+EU agricultural price statistics (APS) are based on voluntary agreements between Eurostat and the EU Member States.

-The National Statistical Institutes or Ministries of Agriculture are responsible for collecting absolute prices and calculating corresponding average prices for their country, as well as for calculating price indices and periodically updating the weights.
+National statistical institutes or Ministries of Agriculture are responsible for collecting absolute prices and calculating corresponding average prices for their country, as well as for calculating price indices and periodically updating the weights.

 In order to limit uncertainty, EU institutions in charge of market support interpret the market signals using livestock numbers for their forecasts.
 The number of breeders (for dairy or meat production) as well as animal stocks being grown and fattened, contribute to preparing measures that ensure a more stable — or at least more secure — market, which aims to benefit both EU consumers and farmers.